 - Run a load balancer infront of KES

 - Understand the KES server concepts

-Auto-Encryption is especially useful when the MinIO operator wants to ensure that all data stored on MinIO
+Auto-Encryption is useful when MinIO administrator wants to ensure that all data stored on MinIO is encrypted at rest.

 Note that auto-encryption only affects requests without S3 encryption headers.
 So, if a S3 client sends